Berkeley Mall: History

 One of the original anchors was Weil's, which became Brody's, which was sold to Proffitt's in 1998, and again to Belk in 2006.
 Jo-Ann Fabrics opened at the mall in 2013.

 Berkeley Mall suffered roof damage near the Belk store on August 27, 2011, as a result of Hurricane Irene moving through eastern North Carolina.

 On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.

+In early 2025, Jo-Ann Stores filed for bankruptcy, leading to all Joann Fabrics locations, including the store at Berkeley Mall to close.